MichaelCurrin/node-project-template/README.md

 ## About

-See the [about](/about.md) doc for info on this template project and how to use it.
+See the [about](/docs/about.md) doc for the purpose of this project and how to use it.

 ## Documentation